claramoreirag/FEUP-ESOF/Development-Report.md

 <br>

-- As a user, I want to be able to login in the app
+- As an user, I want to be able to login on the app

 **User interface mockups:**